Governor of Jalisco

 The following is a list of governors of the Mexican state of Jalisco from 1821.
-The current Constitution indicates a term six years in length, which cannot be renewed under any circumstances.
+The current Constitution indicates a term of six years in length, which cannot be renewed under any circumstances.
 It also stipulates the qualifications for becoming governor: a Mexican citizen by birth, at least 30 years of age, and a resident of Jalisco for at least five years prior to election.
 Elections are held concurrently with presidential elections.